kimjaeh10/Web-Development/Intro to CSS/README.md

 * Initial

 ### Web Design
-* Setting a color of background and text
+* Set a color of background and text
-* Changing a font family and size
+* Changed a font family and size
-* Adding a decoration into the font
+* Added a decoration into the font
-* Importing image files to look better
+* Imported image files to look better
-* Making a website responsive
+* Made a website responsive